Kintyre/ksconf/docs/source/cmd_check.rst

 Keep in mind that ksconf idea of *valid* is different than Splunk's.
 Specifically,

- -  **Ksconf is more picky syntactically.**  So dangling stanzas and junk lines are picked up by ksconf in general (the 'check' command or others), but silently ignored Splunk.
+ -  **Ksconf is more picky syntactically.**  Dangling stanzas and junk lines are picked up by ksconf in general (the 'check' command or others), but silently ignored Splunk.
  -  **Btool handles content validation.** The :command:`btool check` mode does a great job of check stanza names, attribute names, and values.
 Btool does this well and ksconf tries to not repeat